29.09.2023

 The importance of whales in climate change

-Finding Arcadia is a prototype developed by Marta Ferreira with the purpose of improving interaction with, and communication about, climate change data.
-This project focuses on the importance of oceans and marine ecosystems for global climate and CO2 capture, with a special focus on whales as an integral part of that ecosystem.
-This public experience is composed of a touch screen display, where the audience engages with an interactive data story related to the oceans.
+Finding Arcadia is a prototype developed by Marta Ferreira to improve interaction with and communication about climate change data.
+This project focuses on the importance of oceans and marine ecosystems for global climate and CO2 capture, particularly on whales as an integral part of that ecosystem.
+This public experience comprises a touchscreen display, where the audience engages with an interactive data story related to the oceans.
 Storytelling, visual communication and data visualisations are explored in a symbiotic narration of the data.
-A tangible component to the installation allows for further consolidation of the information, after the interaction with the digital story.
+A tangible component to the installation allows for further consolidation of the information after the interaction with the digital story.

 BreastPlus – Augmented Reality at the Service of Breast Reconstruction

-Daniel Lopes is coordinating this demo that will reveal some of the benefits of using augmented reality technologies for breast reconstruction.
-Using special glasses (HoloLens 2), the participant will have “X-Ray vision” to visualise anatomical structures under a patient’s skin and, in addition, will be able to interact with virtual 3D objects with their own hands.
+Daniel Lopes is coordinating this demo to reveal some benefits of using augmented reality technologies for breast reconstruction.
+Using special glasses (HoloLens 2), the participant will have “X-ray vision” to visualise anatomical structures under a patient’s skin and, in addition, will be able to interact with virtual 3D objects with their hands.

 Be sure to visit the Interactive Technologies Institute at the European Researchers Night in Lisbon.